Supportive Housing for Persons with Disabilities (14.181)

 Appeals

 From 1 to 15 days.
-During the period of competition, Sponsors whose applications are rejected by the HUD Field Office due to noncompliance with program requirements, have the right to appeal the rejection within 14 calendar days from the date of HUD's written notice of rejection.
+During the period of competition, Sponsors whose applications are rejected due to noncompliance with program requirements, have the right to appeal the rejection within 14 calendar days from the date of HUD's written notice of rejection.

 Renewals